 I am sharing ways I intend to surround myself with light this holiday season.

-Tree Decor– I am adding more Jewish ornaments to my collection which I will add links to.
-I’ve also found a beautifully elegant Star of David botanical from Peace Love Lights shop that will remain on display all year long.
+Tree Decor– I am adding more Jewish ornaments to my collection, which I will add links to.
+I’ve also found a beautifully elegant Star of David botanical from Peace Love Lights shop that will remain on display all year.

-Table Decor – This year I’m excited to celebrate the holiday with family and friends sharing my new tablescape, complete with a shopping list.
+Table Decor – This year, I’m excited to celebrate the holiday with family and friends, sharing my new tablescape.
 Of course, whatever I list can be adapted to your faith.

-2021 Holiday Gift Guide – Picking out gifts for family, friends, or those in need is a way to brighten another person’s day, bring light to their life.
+2023 Holiday Gift Guide – Picking out gifts for family, friends, or those in need is a way to brighten another person’s day and bring light to their life.
 I’m sharing my gift suggestions with you.

 Light Your Flame

-No matter your denomination, this holiday season I hope we can find a path together and light our own flames whether a menorah, Christmas tree lights, a kinara.
-And, may we all continue to find ways to be a beacon of light.
+No matter your denomination, this holiday season I hope we can find a path together and light our own flames, whether a menorah, Christmas tree lights, a kinara.
+May we all continue to find ways to be a beacon of light.

-Pass on these great tips, tell your friends and like us on Instagram and Pinterest.
-Sign up for other great tips at haveuheard.com.
+Pass on these great tips, tell your friends, and like us on Instagram, TikTok, and Pinterest.

 Leave A Comment